gvwilson/thirdbit/src/fiction/makers-return/index.md

 She swallowed hard.
 "It'll be over soon."

-Red lines sprouted on the screen faster and faster until they were as thick as Violet's hair.
+Red lines sprouted on the screen until they were as thick as Violet's hair.
-The clatter on the hull rose to a crescendo, then abruptly stopped as the green line tracing the ark's descent dipped below the junk.
+The clatter on the hull rose to a crescendo, then abruptly stopped as the green line tracing the ark's descent dipped into the upper atmosphere.
 Captain Leung sagged back in his seat and let his breath out with a whoosh.
 "So much for the easy part," he said.

-A quick swipe brought up a dozen views of the ark's hull.
+A quick swipe brought up a dozen views of the ark's battered hull.
-Violet swallowed again at the damage they showed.
 Some scratches were superficial, but here and there she saw jagged dents, one of which was spraying a razor line of vapor into space.

-"Szego?"
+"Szego!"
 the captain snapped.
+"Can't you do anything about that?"

 "I'm sorry, captain.
-First contact with atmosphere is in twenty seconds.
+We are already experiencing atmospheric drag.
-There's no way to repair it in time."
+There's no way to get a bot out there to repair it."

 Another swipe switched the view again.
-They were so close to the planet now that it filled the entire screen.
+They were so close now that the planet filled the entire screen.
 White clouds looked like spilled paint on an ocean-blue background.
 A break revealed land,
 brown-gray instead of the green that Violet had imagined.

-"Is that where we're landing?"
+"Is that where we're going?"
 André asked, awed.

 Violet shook her head.
 "I don't think so.
-Wait—look!"
+Whoa!"
 The image in front of her was getting brighter.
 A delicate orange tinge washed over it.
 The ark began to rumble.

-"We've reached atmosphere,"
+"We're at threshold,"
 Doctor Szego said.
 "Captain?
 It's now or never."

 "Initiate re-entry."
-Violet heard the tension in his voice.
-"It's not like we have a choice."
+Violet heard the tension in his voice as he added, "It's not like we have a choice."

 Once again an invisible giant hand pushed Violet back in her chair.